Juan-Jones/earnonlinemoney/content/blog/cryptocurrency-investment-guide.md

 ICOs are similar to Initial Public Offerings  IPOsin the stock market.
 ICOs are a way for new cryptocurrencies to raise funds by selling tokens to investors.
 To participate in an ICO, you'll need to research the new cryptocurrency and the development team behind it.

-#### Peer-to-Peer Lending

-Peer-to-peer lending involves lending crypto to other users in exchange for interest payments.
-This can be a way to earn passive income with your cryptocurrency holdings, but it requires finding trustworthy borrowers and managing the lending process

 #### Providing Liquidity

 Providing liquidity to decentralized exchanges or lending platforms can be a way to earn rewards in the form of cryptocurrency or governance tokens.
 By providing liquidity, you help to facilitate trades or lending on the platform, and in return, you receive a share of the fees collected by the platform

 #### Social Media and Content Creation

-Creating content related to cryptocurrency on social media platforms such as YouTube, Twitter, or Medium can be a way to earn money through sponsorships, advertising, or donations from viewers.
+Creating content related to cryptocurrency on YouTube, Twitter, or Medium can be a way to [earn money on social media]({{< relref "social-media-monetization" >}}) through sponsorships, advertising, or donations from viewers.
 Creating valuable content can also help to build a following and increase your credibility in the crypto community.

 #### Token Sales and Crowdfunding